-A github repository has been created with Maya assets ready for use in matching the real Emily with many different renderers.
-The data set currently includes example images and materials set up for Maya and mental ray.
+For this project, a github repository has been created with Maya assets ready for use in matching the real Emily with different renderers.
+The data set currently includes example images and materials rendered using mental ray and PBRT v3.
 These were created with an eye towards facilitating further experimentation with the existing dataset, extending material definitions for Vray and the skin shader in OSL provided on the main site.

 The Siggraph 2003 presentation “Multipass Rendering in mental ray for “The Matrix” sequels”, an early deep frame buffer approach to rendering and compositing large datasets, are online here: